Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration

 We thank members of the STAMPS (Statistical Methods for the Physical Sciences) Research Center at Carnegie Mellon University for fruitful discussions on this work.
 MS and MK were partially supported by NSF grants DMS-2053804 and PHY-2020295, JPL RSAs No.~1670375, 1689177 \& 1704914 and a grant from the C3.AI Digital Transformation Institute.
-PB and HO acknowledge support from the Air Force Office of Scientific Research under MURI awards number FA9550-20-1-0358 (Machine Learning and Physics-Based Modeling and Simulation), FOA-AFRL-AFOSR-2023-0004 (Mathematics of Digital Twins) and by the Department of Energy under award number DE-SC0023163 (SEA-CROGS: Scalable, Efficient and Accelerated Causal Reasoning Operators, Graphs and Spikes for Earth and Embedded Systems).
+PB and HO acknowledge support from the Air Force Office of Scientific Research under MURI awards number FA9550-20-1-0358, FOA-AFRL-AFOSR-2023-0004 and by the Department of Energy under award number DE-SC0023163.
 Additionally HO acknowledge support from the DoD Vannevar Bush Faculty Fellowship Program.

 [1]{ \\{ }#1} \titleRLB{\removelinebreaks{\titletext}}

 {S.\arabic{equation}} {S.\arabic{figure}}

 \newgeometry{left=0.5in,top=0.5in,right=0.5in,bottom=0.5in,head=0.1in,foot=0.1in}